"WHEN you put your hand [RAFT*] in a flowing stream, you [it] touch the last that has gone before and the first of what is still to come."

-"Science-fiction is a good raft whereon to float securely down the stream of time; fasten yourself to that and your immortality is safe." --Jeffersen (my poetic alteration from George Henry Lewes original quote)
+"Shakespeare [*Science-fiction] is a good raft whereon to float securely down the stream of time; fasten yourself to that and your immortality is safe."

 'Harry [?] watches in terror as the giant prehistoric monsters come closer and closer...
 In an incredible world hundreds of miles beneath the earth's surface, three daring explorers risk their lives!
 Unforgettable adventure that thrilled you in the movie, JOURNEY TO THE CENTER OF THE EARTH, that you saw on television.'